Contributing to this Documentation

 Code of Conduct & License

-All contributions fall under the project’s MIT License.
+All contributions fall under the project’s GPL-3.0 License.

 Thank you for helping making our Documentation better!